olimorris/tmux-pomodoro-plus/README.md

 ## :sparkles: Features

-- Toggle a Pomodoro timer on/off and see the countdown in the status bar
+- Toggle a Pomodoro and see the countdown and the break in the status bar
-- Upon completion of a Pomodoro, see a break countdown in the status bar
-- Pause and resume a Pomodoro or break at any point
+- Skip, pause and resume a Pomodoro/break at any point
 - Customise the Pomodoro duration, break times and intervals
-- Allow your Pomodoros to automatically restart
+- Restart your Pomodoros to automatically or be prompted
-- Desktop alerts for Pomodoro and break completion (macOS and Linux only)
+- Desktop alerts for Pomodoros and breaks (macOS and Linux only)
 - Custom keybindings

 ## :camera: Screenshots